Hawk-Zhou/better-groupcache/README.md

 [![codecov](https://codecov.io/gh/Hawk-Zhou/better-groupcache/branch/main/graph/badge.svg?token=ASAM33FCEM)](https://codecov.io/gh/Hawk-Zhou/better-groupcache)

-## What is this
+## What is This

 This is my imitation of [groupcache](https://github.com/golang/groupcache), under the instruction of an educational tutorial that implements [groupcache](https://github.com/golang/groupcache).
 My implementation includes improvements (not necessarily) on [geecache](https://geektutu.com/post/geecache.html) and even [groupcache](https://github.com/golang/groupcache).
 The purpose of this project is to practice go programming.

-## I didn't do this...
+## For the Record

-Before boasting about my improvements, for honesty, I have to acknowledge the fact that there's no statistics such as numbers of hits and numbers of errors collected.
-Collection of such statistics is implemented by groupcache.
-There are maybe more functions I didn't implement but I guess there won't be many.
+Before boasting about my improvements, for honesty, I have to acknowledge the some facts.

+I am grateful for the tutorial and groupcache.
+I learnt a lot from them.
+My claimed improvements are just based on my speculation and are conjectures.
+I tried to give my analysis and reasons.
+Consider my improvements as a student's attempt to do a homework.

+This is not a 100% implementation of groupcache.
+For example, it lacks statistics collection function.

+I copied one test (named gee_test) from geecache to supplement my tests for lru-k.
+There are also other code segments that may bear similarity with geecache because I followed the geecache tutorial and referred to it a lot during my coding process.
+In no ways I am advertising the originality of such segments.
+No line in the repo is written with no knowledge of what it is doing.
+I may forget what it is doing later but right now I know clearly how it works.

+To elaborate again and conclude, this is just an imitative implementation, with modification and improvements, that aims to facilitate my go programming skills.

 ## Major Improvements